-Why read this? : We share 4 innovation lessons which help manage the challenges of launching new ideas.
-Learn about the need for a growth focus, and the role of dopamine in innovation.
+Why read this? : We share innovation lessons which make launching new ideas less hard work.
+Learn the value of having a growth focus and dopamine’s role in innovation.
 Plus, different ways to set up systems and teams to deliver better ideas.
 Read this to improve the impact of your innovation.

-Marketing innovation‘s like the 8 glasses of water you’re supposed to drink every day.
+Marketing innovation is like the 8 glasses of water you’re supposed to drink every day.
 Doesn’t sound that hard.
-And to start it isn’t.
-Like the first glass of water, you start innovation thirsty to do something new.
+And it starts OK.
+Like the first glass of water, you start innovation thirsty for something new.
 But the closer you get to the end, the more you realise it’s hard work.
 And it becomes an energy-sapping slog to keep going and hit your goal.

 Most people like the idea of marketing innovation.
-But there’s many challenges to overcome in the actual doing of it.
+But there are many challenges to overcome in the actual doing of it.
 That’s why this week’s focus is on innovation lessons.
-We share these as ways to help you keep going when your innovation inevitably gets tough.
+Use these to help you keep going when your innovation inevitably gets tough.

 The meaning of marketing innovation